LennartFr/personal-wealth-portfolio-mgt-bot/README.md

   `$ git clone https://github.com/IBM/personal-wealth-portfolio-mgt-bot.git`

+Lennart Note: The reason we do this is so that we can load the workspace.json file into the Watson Dialog.
+We will never run the app from our local disk.

 ## A. Configure Watson Conversation

 The Conversation service must be trained before you can successfully use this application.
 The training data is provided in the file: [`resources/workspace.json`](resources/workspace.json)